auth0/docs/articles/architecture-scenarios/implementation-resources.md

   - get-help
   - enter-support-ticket
 ---
-# Architecture Implementation Resources
+# Implementation Resources

-Auth0 provides a wealth of services to assist our customers.
+Auth0 provides a wealth of services to assist you.
 This document lists the resources available to customers, by category.

-The objective of this list is to provide awareness of the resources available and help customers engage most effectively with Auth0.
+The objective of this list is to provide awareness of the resources available and help you engage most effectively with Auth0.

 ## Get started